keijiro/Kino/README.md

 ### Trying out the examples

-The example project contained in this repository uses [Git support on Package Manager] that was newly added from Unity 2018.3.
+The example project contained in this repository uses [Git support on Package Manager] that was newly added in Unity 2018.3.
 To enable this feature, Git must be installed on the system.
 More specifically, you have to install [Git for Windows] when using a Windows system, or Xcode for a Mac system.